TheRazorace/Python-Chess-Engine/README.md

 Chess engines ELO were estimated at around 1300-1450, after facing off different versions of the Stockfish chess engine on lichess.com.

 Apart from the chess engines, a website was created for the purpose of giving the user the opportunity to play against them or watch them play against each other.
-The website was created using, Python (Flask API), HTML5, CSS and Javascript
+The website was created using, Python (Flask API), HTML5, CSS and Javascript.

 ![image](https://user-images.githubusercontent.com/49875599/145676991-fd876ab5-1eef-40bc-ab0a-49a663dba9ca.png)